 “Today's Siena Poll confirms that, by a nearly 20% margin, New Yorkers believe that Senate Democrats better represent their values.
 Whether it is raising the minimum wage, protecting women's health or standing up for the environment New Yorkers agree with the Senate Democrats' agenda and prefer that the Senate returns to Democratic control this November.”

 “I am so glad and proud that the President has announced his support for true marriage equality.Last year, the Senate Democratic Conference provided the overwhelming majority of votes to passsame sex marriage in New York.
 Today, I am hopeful that with the help of President Obama thiswave of equality will spread across the Country and all citizens will experience true equality.”

-Thank you for your wonderful contribution to the Thanksgiving Day Creative Celebration.
-In our first year, we received outstanding poems, essays, and artwork that exemplify the creativity of New York State’s young people.
+Thank you for your wonderful contribution to the New York State Senate’s Earth Day Poster Contest.
+This year we received many outstanding posters that exemplify the creativity of the young people in the 19th Senatorial District.

 Each entry from my District displayed tremendous originality and vision as well as obvious concern for the ecological future of our communities and our state.
 I am proud of your work and that of your classmates, and encourage you to continue to study and learn more about the serious challenges that face our environment.

 I am pleased to announce that the winner of the 2012 Earth Day Poster Contest from my District is: